adivekar-utexas/necessary-and-insufficient-ai-research-math/README.md

 # Artificial Intelligence Math, From Scratch

-Mastering AI begins with mastering the math. **AI Math From Scratch** gives you the necessary foundation, with no paywalls and no jargon.
+Mastering AI begins with mastering the math. **AI Math From Scratch** gives you the necessary foundation, with no jargon and no paywalls.

 We begin at high-school level set theory and probability, then advance through linear algebra, calculus, real analysis, and beyond until you can read graduate-level papers with confidence.

 Think of the journey as a spiral staircase wrapped in sturdy pillars.
 Each turn links the pillars tighter, revealing how the pieces power NLP, computer vision, reinforcement learning, and emerging AI paradigms.
 On the way up you’ll also pick up modern tooling - NumPy, PyTorch, and parallel-Python patterns - so the math lives in real code, not just on paper.

 Ready to level up?
-Start reading (and contributing!) here → **[adivekar.quarto.pub/ai-math-from-scratch](https://adivekar.quarto.pub/ai-math-from-scratch)** 🚀
+Start reading here → **[adivekar.quarto.pub/ai-math-from-scratch](https://adivekar.quarto.pub/ai-math-from-scratch)** 🚀

 ## ⭐ Support This Project ⭐